 Abdul Haq, a former union council nazim, criticised the PPP government for stopping work on the project soon after coming into power.
 “Now it has closed the tunnel for the passengers,” he added.

-He said that closure of tunnel created problems for passengers in Ramazan as climbing Lowari Pass and negotiating 42 turns was
+He said that closure of tunnel created problems for passengers in Ramazan as climbing Lowari Pass and negotiating 42 turns was a tiresome job.

 Karam Ali, a passenger from Lotkoh valley, said that influential people were allowed to pass through the tunnel while some trucks were also seen using the tunnel.